A Scene is Worth a Thousand Features: Feed-Forward Camera Localization from a Collection of Image Features: Introduction

 Humans understand complex 3D scenes in seconds.
 With a glance at a few images of any environment, we can form a mental map and reckon where each image was taken.
 This inherent ability to localize in a scene allows us to navigate and understand our surroundings with ease.
 However, replicating this intuitive process within an algorithm, \textit{i.e.}, a visual localizer, is challenging.
 Visual localizers provide camera location and orientation enabling real-time applications like navigation or Augmented Reality (AR), but they require more than just a few seconds of looking at the scene to be able to do it \citep{brachmann2023accelerated}.

 One popular family of visual localization approaches requires knowing the structure of the scene, and therefore, before being able to locate an image in the environment, they build a 3D model of the scene \citep{humenberger2020robust, sarlin2019coarse, sattler2016efficient}.
 Such structure-based localizers find correspondences between 3D scene points and 2D query image points and solve for the pose using algorithms like PnP-RANSAC \citep{gao2003complete, fischler1981random}.
-These methods rely on structure-from-motion pipelines to build the 3D representation of the scene and the runtime of every scene depends highly on the number of images, ranging from minutes to hours for a few hundred mapping images \citep{schonberger2016structure}.
+These methods rely on structure-from-motion (SfM) pipelines to build the 3D representation of the scene and the runtime of every scene depends highly on the number of images, ranging from minutes to hours for a few hundred mapping images \citep{schonberger2016structure}.

-To address these limitations, alternative approaches such as scene coordinate regression (SCR) \citep{li2020hierarchical, brachmann2017dsac, brachmann2023accelerated} and absolute pose regression (APR) \citep{kendall2017geometric,shavit2021learning,chen2024map,chen2022dfnet} have been proposed.
-SCR and APR optimize a neural network to learn an implicit representation of a scene, which is then used to infer either a dense set of scene coordinates (SCR) or the absolute pose (APR) from unseen query images.
-The mapping time corresponds to the network training time, which has been reduced to minutes for some approaches, recently~\citep{brachmann2023accelerated, chen2024map}.
-SCR and APR can provide a moderately fast solution while still being comparable in terms of accuracy to structure-based localizers.
-However, SCR and APR methods require dense viewpoint coverage during training and show limited accuracy when generalizing to unseen areas.
-Another alternative is relative pose regression (RPR), where such methods estimate poses between mapping and query images without the need for per-scene training or 3D map preparation \citep{balntas2018relocnet,arnold2022map,zhou2020learn}.
-These approaches are attractive since they only require mapping images and poses, and since poses can be obtained in real-time using SLAM systems \citep{murai2025mast3r}, they significantly reduce the pre-computation cost and preparation time of image relocalization.
-However, despite their clear advantages, the best RPR methods still do not match structure-based or SCR competitors in terms of camera pose accuracy.
+To address these limitations, scene coordinate regression (SCR) \citep{li2020hierarchical, brachmann2017dsac, brachmann2023accelerated} and absolute pose regression (APR) \citep{kendall2017geometric,shavit2021learning,chen2024map,chen2022dfnet} methods optimize a neural network to learn an implicit representation of the scene, inferring dense scene coordinates (SCR) or absolute poses (APR) from unseen query images.
+The mapping time corresponds to the network training time, which has been reduced to minutes in recent approaches~\citep{brachmann2023accelerated, chen2024map}.
+They offer accuracy comparable to structure-based localizers but require dense training coverage and generalize poorly to unseen areas.
+Alternatively, relative pose regression approaches (RPR) estimate poses between query and retrieved images without per-scene training or 3D map preparation \citep{balntas2018relocnet,arnold2022map,zhou2020learn}.
+These approaches are attractive since they significantly reduce the mapping requirements by relying only on images and poses, which are obtainable via real-time systems, \eg, SLAM \citep{murai2025mast3r}.
+However, RPR methods generally lack the accuracy of structure-based or SCR competitors.
+Other works propose to mitigate the RPR's low accuracy by triangulating local point clouds from retrieved images \citep{sattler2017large,torii2019large}, however, their post-processing steps result in significantly longer localization run-times than standard RPR methods.